AlessioQuercia/windows-server/README.md

   If you don't want to use environment variables, you can manually insert the required Server information in this script.
 ```

+Add this script to your PATH environment variable if you want to be able to call _server_ command from anywhere with your Command Prompt.

 ## References
 - https://docs.microsoft.com/it-it/windows-server/administration/openssh/openssh_install_firstuse